Lucrehulk/reverse-engineered-arras.io/README.md

 # reverse-engineered-arras.io
+The most in depth and advanced arras.io POST WebAssembly reverse engineering work, including full packet hooking, decoding, and multiple parsers for sending and recieving packets.

 I am now publicly releasing this specialized client of mine from which I did my reverse engineering work on arras given the poor state this game has found itself in.
 I never fully completed everything and this client is missing some stuff, but it has almost everything of importance.
 It is a great base to work with, and really does have a ton of useful stuff.
 Seeing as I have virtually quit this game, I didn't want this code to go to waste.